What is Council Tax?

 Why has this changed?

 The Scottish Government has recently brought in new laws which allow the Comhairle to charge a levy of up to 100% Council Tax on long term empty properties from 1 April 2013.
 The Scottish Government is keen to encourage empty home owners to bring their properties back into use to increase the supply of housing in Scotland and to help tackle the shortage of affordable housing.
-The relevant legislation, SSI 2013 No 45, The Council Tax (Variation for Unoccupied Dwellings) (Scotland) regulations 2013 which allows for this change can be found at www.legislation.gov.uk
+The relevant legislation, SSI 2013 No 45, The Council Tax (Variation for Unoccupied Dwellings) (Scotland) regulations 2013 which allows for this change can be found at www.legislation.gov.uk (Opens in a new window or downloads a file)

 Are there any unoccupied properties which are not going to have the levy applied?